The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 He had personal motivation too.
 By the age of 29, Buteyko himself was suffering from malignant hypertension, with a systolic blood pressure of 212 mmHg and debilitating headaches, heart pain, and kidney pain.
 He had been given roughly a year to live.

 On 7 October 1952, while on duty, he tried an experiment on himself.
 He deliberately slowed and reduced his breathing.
 Within minutes, his symptoms eased.
 When he returned to his previous breathing pattern, they came back.
 He repeated this several times with the same result.
+That personal experiment became the seed of everything that followed.

 Over the next three decades, Buteyko conducted extensive research.
 In 1968, the first formal study was carried out at the Leningrad Institute of Pulmonology.
 A further trial at the First Moscow Institute of Pediatric Diseases in 1980 was compelling enough that the Soviet Ministry of Health issued Order No. 591, formally approving the Buteyko Method for treating bronchial asthma within the state medical system.

-Dr. Buteyko passed away on 2 May 2003.
+Dr Buteyko passed away on 2 May 2003.
 His method is now practised in dozens of countries, with over 20 clinical trials investigating its effects on asthma alone, alongside emerging research into anxiety, sleep disorders, and nervous system regulation.

-Let's be honest about this, because credibility matters.
+Let us be honest about this, because credibility matters.

 That said, studies have not shown that Buteyko improves measurable lung function (FEV1).
-What it does appear to do is reduce the symptoms and the perceived need for medication, which is clinically meaningful even if the mechanism is still debated.
+What it does appear to do is reduce symptoms and the perceived need for medication, which is clinically meaningful even if the mechanism is still debated.

 There is also a 2019 study showing Buteyko breathing was effective for obstructive Eustachian tube dysfunction, and ongoing research into sleep-disordered breathing and athletic performance.